Aloxistatin

 Aloxistatin (loxistatin, E-64d, EST) is a drug which acts as a cysteine protease inhibitor and has anticoagulant effects.
 It is a synthetic analogue of E-64, a natural product derived from fungi.
 It was researched for the treatment of muscular dystrophy but was not successful in human clinical trials, though it has continued to be investigated for treatment of spinal cord injury, stroke and Alzheimer's disease.

-It also shows antiviral effects.
+Aloxistatin also shows antiviral effects.
+Studies have shown it can inhibit cathepsin L, a protein believed to play a role in SARS-CoV-2 cellular entry.
+In a laboratory study using SARS-CoV-2 pseudovirions, aloxistatin was able to reduce viral entry into cells by approximately 92%.